Muhibullah-Shahjahan/chiralbd.org/content/research/hdsc.md

 +++
-title="Center for Public Health Research(CPHR)"
+title="Health Data Science Center(HDSC)"
 date = "2020-07-19T8:50:58+02:00"
 [[authors]]
     name = "Jubayer Hossain"
     is_member = true
     link = "/jubayer"
 +++

-Health Data Research Organization deals with genomics and public research; the Center for Public Health Research(CPHR) is dedicated to public health.
+CHIRAL Bangladesh deals with genomics and public research; the Health Data Science Center(HDSC) is dedicated to public health.
 The CPHR team focuses on the public health problems in Bangladesh.
 The design study for generating data for HDRO and preprocess the secondary data to give an insightful shape.